 AirAsia charges a processing fee in case you are using a Visa card or net banking as your payment method.
 I read somewhere that MasterCard users don’t pay anything extra.

 Fine, charge me for using my Visa credit card.
-Just take my money and book my flight.
 After entering your 16-digit credit card number, expiry date, name on the card, and issuing bank, you press the ‘Purchase’ button.

 This is the final step.
-Once your payment goes through, your ticket is booked.
+Once your payment goes through, your ticket is supposed to be booked.
 But not in my case.
 Just as I clicked the Purchase button, I saw the “this site can’t be reached” error on my browser.

 So, after going through the whole process of searching flight, entering details on three different pages, you click the Purchase button and instead of seeing the success message, you see an error?
 Nice.

 I waited for a few minutes to make sure my card wasn’t charged.
 Nope, no sign of this for a few minutes.
 “This might be a temporary glitch.
 Let’s try again,” I thought.

 I went through all the steps involved for the second time.
 Still the same message.
 Now I switched to Firefox and performed all steps again just to see the “secure connection failed” error in Firefox.

 “What the hell is going on?”
 I banged my hand on the table.
 After going through the same process for four times, I had no luck booking my ticket.
 “What a great day,” I told myself.

 For the fifth time, I used another card from the same bank.
 Still no luck.
 For the sixth time, I used another card from another bank.
-“Just book my flight, damn it!”
+“Just take my money and book my flight, damn it!”

 And it worked!
 I finally booked my ticket with AirAsia!
 It just took me only six tries!
 How lucky am I, huh?
-Oh my, what a great feeling.
+Oh, what a great feeling.
 But by this time I wasn’t sure if I was actually happy to have my flight booked.